Crystal2Day/Crystal2Day/README.md

 * Is the current map streaming way really okay?
 * Should scenes contain a specific batch of variables for Anyolite only?
 * How should UI elements work?
+* How should parts and shapes be connected?

 ### Version 1.0.0